-- 1.1.1 This report presents the findings and recommendations of the Habitats Regulations Assessment (HRA) for the Revised Draft District Plan for Mid Sussex.
-An HRA was prepared for the Consultation Draft District Plan in order that any potential effects of the Plan on the integrity of the Ashdown Forest Special Area of Conservation (SAC) and Special Protection Area (SPA) were known at an early stage in the process.
+- 1.1.1 This report presents the findings and recommendations of the Habitats Regulations Assessment (HRA) for the Mid Sussex District Plan.
+An HRA was prepared for previous drafts of the District Plan in order that any potential effects of the Plan on the integrity of the Ashdown Forest Special Area of Conservation (SAC) and Special Protection Area (SPA) were known at an early stage in the process.
 Further work has now been progressed since that stage to identify options for avoiding any adverse effects. - 1.1.2 A considerable amount of work on the HRA of the Mid Sussex draft Core Strategy (the District Plan's predecessor) was carried out.
 Much of this work is still relevant and forms the background to this report.
 However the preparation of the new District Plan provides the opportunity to review and update this work.
-A new screening exercise has been carried out to identify more precisely which elements of the plan are likely to lead to significant effects, and then to determine whether there will be adverse effects on site integrity.
+A screening exercise has been carried out to identify more precisely which elements of the plan are likely to lead to significant effects, and then to determine whether there will be adverse effects on site integrity.